What is Mindfulness?

 Mindfulness All Party Parliamentary Group (MAPPG)

-Our MBCT teachers have rigorous training from the Oxford Mindfulness Centre, University of Oxford, which was founded by a co-creator of MBCT, Professor Mark Williams.
-We all work towards the UK Good Practice Guidelines for Mindfulness-Based Teachers of the UK Network for Mindfulness-Based Teacher Training Organisations.
-Dr Maret Dymond who leads our mindfulness courses is an associate trainer of teachers at the Oxford Mindfulness Centre and a listed teacher on the UK Network website.
+Our mindfulness teachers have rigorous training from the Oxford Mindfulness Centre, University of Oxford, which was founded by a co-creator of MBCT, Professor Mark Williams.
+We all work towards the UK Good Practice Guidelines for Mindfulness-Based Teacher-Trainers https://bamba.org.uk/

 Frequently Asked Questions

 Mindfulness can help us to better understand our patterns of thinking, feeling and behaving; teaching us new ways of relating to these.
-It is not a quick fix or a magic wand, however, evidence shows benefits for a variety of life challenges including stress, anxiety, low mood / depression, childbirth and parenting
+It is not a quick fix or a magic wand, however, evidence shows benefits for a variety of life challenges including in the workplace including for stress, anxiety, burnout and low mood.

 Where do I start/What is the 'MBCT'?

-The MBCT, 'Mindfulness-Based Cognitive Therapy for Life' is an eight week course which introduces the fundamental principles and practice of Mindfulness in a supportive, small group environment.
+The MBCT, 'Mindfulness-Based Cognitive Therapy' course for life is one way to begin practice.
+Mindfulness is most easily learned through a live programme, rather than books, apps, websites etc. alone.
+MBCT is an eight week course which introduces the fundamental principles and practice of Mindfulness in a supportive, small group environment.
 The course also incorporates elements of CBT - Cognitive Behavioural Therapy.
-It was originally designed to help people suffering from repeated episodes of depression but has since been show to be effective in helping people cope with stress and anxiety, as well as improving our sense of well-being and self-compassion.
+It was originally designed to help people suffering from repeated episodes of depression but has since been show to be effective in helping people cope with stress and anxiety, as well as improving well-being and self-compassion.
 Over the eight weeks, your teacher will guide you through a series of meditative practices and breathing exercises, as well as group discussions and home practice.
-For more details on the MBCT please click here.
+For more details on / MBCT courses please see https://www.oxfordmindfulness.org/mindfulness-based-cognitive-therapy-for-life-mbct-l/.

 What is the evidence for Mindfulness?